therealzaini/basic-deep-learning/docs/source/quickstart.rst

 Quickstart
 ==================

-To make sure the pacakge is properly install, we can start by performing a simple operation, such as matrix multiplication:
+To make sure the pacakge is properly installed, we can start by performing a simple operation, such as matrix multiplication: